 1. Go direct and hire a car with the car hire company.
 Major hire car companies represented in the UK include Hertz, Sixt and Alamo.
 They often run special offers and promotions.

 It’s usually cheaper and easier to pre-book if you intend on parking at one of London’s airports.
-See companies such as Purple Parking for airport parking deals.
+See companies such as Park & Gi Airport Parking have parking deals if you want to park at the airport.

 Parking in London